Dennis-Onyango/denisoon/README.md

-- 👋 Hi, I’m Dennis Ochieng Onyango, a Data Scientist
+- 👋 Hi, I’m Dennis Ochieng Onyango, a Data Scientist.
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in Data Science, Reinforcement Learning and Business Analytics.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science daily from the web.
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on Data Science Projects.
 - 📫 How to reach me: denisoonyango@outlook.com

 <!---